Fdawgs/doc-conversion-service/README.md

 1. Navigate to the repo
 2. Run `yarn install` to install dependencies
 3. Configure the application in `src/config.js`
+4. Run `yarn docs` to generate api documentation
-4. Run `yarn global add pm2` to install pm2 globally
+5. Run `yarn global add pm2` to install pm2 globally
-5. Launch application with `pm2 start .pm2.config.js`
+6. Launch application with `pm2 start .pm2.config.js`
-6. Check the application has been deployed using `pm2 list` or `pm2 monit`
+7. Check the application has been deployed using `pm2 list` or `pm2 monit`

 ### To install as a Windows service: